Both tools ask a DNS server a question and print the answer. The difference is how much they show you.

 What nslookup shows, and what it hides

 nslookup optimises for a quick, readable answer.
 It prints the resolver, whether the answer is non-authoritative, and the records in a friendly prose format.
-What it does not show is almost everything dig puts front and centre: the header flags (aa, tc, rd, ra, ad), the exact TTL on each record, the EDNS OPT pseudo-section, and the section structure (answer vs authority vs additional).
+What it does not show is almost everything dig puts front and centre: the header flags (aa, tc, rd, ra, ad), the exact on each record, the pseudo-section, and the section structure (answer vs authority vs additional).
 For a lot of everyday questions ("what does this name resolve to?") that is fine, and nslookup is faster to read.

 A rule of thumb

-Reach for nslookup for a fast "what is this name" check, especially when you just want the address or the MX.
+Reach for nslookup for a fast "what is this name" check, especially when you just want the address or the .
 Reach for dig when you are actually troubleshooting: anything involving TTLs, authority, truncation, EDNS, or DNSSEC.
 Many engineers keep both and switch based on how much detail the question needs.

 One practical mapping: nslookup's Non-authoritative answer: marker corresponds to dig's absence of the aa flag, and querying the authoritative server directly (with @server in dig, or server then the name in nslookup) is how you get an authoritative result from either.